Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

+{ Similar to the classical case, a nearly Lefschetz fibration is encoded by an ordered list of vanishing cycles (corresponding to Lefschetz critical points) and vanishing arcs (corresponding to exotic fibers) up to \emph{generalized Hurwitz equivalence}~\cite{BaHa2}, and the monodromy of the spinal open book induced on the boundary is given as a product of positive Dehn twists about the vanishing cycles and \emph{boundary interchanges} about the vanishing arcs.
+The boundary interchange is a half-twist along an arc in the page $P$ connecting these two components of $\d P$, as in Figure~\ref{fig:squareroot}.
+(Recall this is the monodromy around the local model of an exotic fiber from Example~\ref{ex:squareroot}.)
+The group of diffeomorphisms of $P$ generated by Dehn twists and boundary interchanges is the spinal mapping class group $SMod(P)$.}

+{ While a classical open book decomposition is abstractly encoded by its fiber and monodromy, determining a spinal open book requires further specifying the topology of the spine components as $S^1\times \Sigma_i$ for some surfaces with boundary $\Sigma_i$.
+It is important to note that for a given spinal open book with fiber $P$ and monodromy $\phi$, not every positive factorization of $\phi$ in $SMod(P)$ will correspond to a nearly Lefschetz fibration inducing the given spinal open book on its boundary.
+We must put further constraints on the exotic fibers to get the right topology for the spine components.
+For this reason, \cite[Definition 2.4]{HRW} introduces the notion of \emph{admissible} positive factorizations in $SMod(P)$, relative to a fixed choice of base surface $B$ and representation $\rho:\pi_1(B)\to Mod(P)$. }

+{ In our restricted setting of multilink binding, our spinal open books always have vertebrae $\Sigma_i$ which are disks, and thus the only possible base surface $B$ is a disk as well, and the representation mentioned above is trivial.
+Each spine component $\Sigma_i\times S^1$ intersects some collection of boundary components of $P$, which is denoted by $\partial^i_B(P)$.
+The number of these boundary components is the multiplicity of the corresponding binding component, denoted $d_i$.
+In our multilink binding case, the monodromy $\phi$ cyclically permutes the components of $\partial^i_B(P)$, so the collections $\partial^i_B(P)$ are actually determined by the monodromy $\phi$.
+The Riemann-Hurwitz formula implies that a degree $d_i$ branched covering from $\Sigma_i=D^2$ to $B=D^2$ has $d_i-1$ branch points.
+In this case, we obtain~\cite[Definition 2.4]{HRW} in our setting:}

+{\begin{definition} Given a spinal open book with multilink binding, its monodromy $\phi$ cyclically permutes subsets $\partial^i_B(P)$ consisting of $d_i$ boundary components of $P$.
+For this spinal open book, an \emph{admissible positive factorization} is a way of writing $\phi$ as a product of \begin{itemize} \item $d_i-1$ boundary interchanges between pairs of boundary components in $\partial^i_B(P)$ \item positive Dehn twists about essential curves in $P$ \end{itemize} \end{definition} }

+{Given a spinal open book with multilink binding, any admissible positive factorization of its monodromy $\phi$ corresponds to a nearly Lefschetz fibration such that the spinal open book induced on the boundary is the given one.
+Combining this with the results of~\cite{LVHMW2,HRW}, we obtain the following combinatorial characterization of minimal strong symplectic fillings of a contact manifold supported by a planar spinal open book with multilink binding.}

-\begin{theorem}[\cite{LVHMW2,HRW}] Suppose $(M,\xi)$ is a contact $3$-manifold supported by a planar spinal open book which is uniform with respect to $D^2$.
-Then any minimal strong filling of $(M,\xi)$ is supported by a positive allowable nearly Lefschetz fibration inducing the given spinal open book on its boundary.
-The number of exotic fibers of the fibration is determined by the open book. \end{theorem}
+{ \begin{theorem}[\cite{LVHMW2,HRW}] Suppose $(M,\xi)$ is a contact $3$-manifold supported by a planar spinal open book with multilink binding with fiber $P$ and monodromy $\phi$.
+Then the minimal strong symplectic filling of $(M,\xi)$ are in bijective correspondence with the admissible positive factorizations of $\phi$ up to generalized Hurwitz equivalence. \end{theorem} }